The 20 Best Microphthalmia Doctors Near Me

 English

-Adele Schneider is an Adolescent Medicine specialist and a Pediatrics provider in Philadelphia, Pennsylvania.
+Adele Schneider is an Adolescent Medicine specialist and a Pediatrics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Schneider is rated as an Elite provider by MediFind in the treatment of Microphthalmia.
-Her top areas of expertise are Anophthalmia Plus Syndrome, Microphthalmia, Coloboma, and Micrognathia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Anophthalmia Plus Syndrome, Microphthalmia, Coloboma, and Micropthalmia Associated with Colobomatous Cyst.

 Elite in Microphthalmia